The Best Bookshelf Speakers For 2025

 Cons

-• Low sensitivity of 86 means you’ll need a somewhat powerful receiver
+• Low sensitivity of 85db means you’ll need a somewhat powerful receiver

 • Not wall mountable

-Besides those 2 things, the stage 130 is certainly an amazing speaker.
+Besides those 2 things, the Studio 630 is certainly an amazing speaker.

-Whether you choose it in piano black, cherry, ebony, or walnut one things for sure; it looks gorgeous regardless.
-Luckily it’s not all looks with this one either as this thing is a serious performer.
+Luckily it’s not all looks with this one either as they’re a serious performer.

-There’s also a large dedicated port in the back to reduce chuffing (that’s unwanted noise) There’s a removable grill as well though to be honest with you, I personally think it looks better without one (but that’s just me)
+There’s also a removable grill as well though to be honest with you, I personally think it looks better without one (but that’s just me)

 Pros